JonasSC/Connectors/documentation/tutorials/multiplexer1.rst

 ...     @input.remove
 ...     def remove(self, data_id):
 ...         del self.__data[data_id]
+...         return self
 ...
 ...     @input.replace
 ...     def replace(self, data_id, data):
 ...         self.__data[data_id] = data
+...         return data_id

+Note, that it is required, that the :meth:`~Multiplexer.replace` method returns the ID, under which the new input value is stored.
-This implementation is straight forward.
+Apart from this, the implementation is straight forward.

 * The :meth:`~Multiplexer.input`, :meth:`~Multiplexer.remove` and :meth:`~Multiplexer.replace` methods implement a very common pattern for multi-input connectors, in which the input values are stored in a :class:`~connectors.MultiInputData` instance.
 * The :meth:`~Multiplexer.select` method is an input connector, through which the key for selecting the input, that is routed to the output.
 * The :meth:`~Multiplexer.output` method returns the value from the selected input or ``None``, if the selector key is invalid.
+* The :meth:`~Multiplexer.select` and :meth:`~Multiplexer.remove` methods return ``self`` to allow method chaining.

 Usage of the multiplexer
 ------------------------